Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 Enabling application registration is specific to the [geographic region](/konnect/geo).
 You must enable application registration in each geo that you want to allow developers to register with.
 Each geo has their own API keys and specifications for application registration in their respective geo.

+As the underlying auth strategies powering application registration actually map to a unique set of permissions in your IdP, Konnect supports the creation and application of many auth strategies.
+You can create and use one auth strategy and for all your API Products, or you can use a unique auth strategy for each API Product.

 ## Support for any control plane